 fastboot reboot

-Now we download the AOSP kernel for Pixel 3, patch it and flash the boot.img
+Now we download the AOSP kernel for Pixel 8, patch it and flash it.

 repo sync